Oguoko/jamstack-blog/README.md

-This is jamstack buiilt blog app that also contains my personal portfolio.
+This is a jamstack built blog app that also contains my personal portfolio.